digitalbricklayer/techteapotcom/src/content/posts/free-tools-to-police-your-no-wireless-policy.md

 aliases: [/free-tools-to-police-your-no-wireless-policy/]
 ---

-If you don't have a wireless network and you do not need to validate that you <em>don't</em> have a wireless network, you can blithely ignore what I'm going to say here.
+If you don't have a wireless network and you do not need to validate that you *don't* have a wireless network, you can blithely ignore what I'm going to say here.

 However, if you don't have a wireless network, and you need to ensure that you don't, then this post may be of some interest to you.

-There are a number of reasons why you have a <em>no wireless</em> policy, from worries about security to compliance issues.
+There are a number of reasons why you have a *no wireless* policy, from worries about security to compliance issues.

 In our case it is a compliance issue.
 We process credit cards on our website and consequently have to be PCI DSS compliant.

 The PCI DSS wireless network security requirements are quite onerous, especially for small / medium sized companies.
 The mere thought of implementing a wireless network here, whilst adhering to the PCI DSS requirements, brings me out in a cold sweat.

-That's why we have a <em>no wireless</em> policy.
+That's why we have a *no wireless* policy.
 It's all very well having a policy, but how do you police it?

-Tools are available, like dedicated 24/7 [wireless intrusion detection systems](https://en.wikipedia.org/wiki/Wireless_intrusion_prevention_system), to help you enforce your <em>no wireless</em> policy, but if you don't have the budget, what other options are available?
+Tools are available, like dedicated 24/7 [wireless intrusion detection systems](https://en.wikipedia.org/wiki/Wireless_intrusion_prevention_system), to help you enforce your *no wireless* policy, but if you don't have the budget, what other options are available?
 <h2>Software Based Solutions</h2>
 If you are running Microsoft Windows then the [netsh](https://en.wikipedia.org/wiki/Netsh) command is very handy.
 If you type something like:
 <pre>netsh wlan show networks mode=bssid</pre>